Cary High School: School Colors

 Historically, the school's colors were olive green and white.
 Today, Cary High School's colors are Kelly green and white.

 Rivalries

-Cary High School is a 4A-A high school and a member of the Tri-9 Athletic Conference.
 Cary's historic rival was Garner High School—The New and Observer noted it "was as intense a rivalry as there was".
 As the community grew and part of the school's students were sent to the new Apex High School, this became the biggest rival.

 Sports teams

+Cary is a member of the North Carolina High School Athletic Association (NCHSAA).